coasys/flux/packages/ui/docs/ui-library/getting-started/composition.md

 As you can see we use Flux components wherever we can, but we also add some HTML tags like `article` and `div` and give them classes so we can style them accordingly.

-Now let's have a look at our custom CSS
+Now let's have a look at our custom CSS:

 ```css
 .grid {